TejalThakare/KiddoShield/Srs.md

 ## Constraints

-The web application should support common web browser such as chrome , safari, Firefox.
+-The web application should support common web browser such as chrome , safari, Firefox.
-Compliance with relevant data protection and regulations.
+-Compliance with relevant data protection and regulations.

 ## Assumptions and Dependencies

 Data Accuracy :

-Assume users provide accurate and up-to-date information.
+-Assume users provide accurate and up-to-date information.
-Implement data validation checks during input.
+-Implement data validation checks during input.

 Internet Connectivity:

-Users are expected to have a stable internet connection for real-time updates, notifications, and virtual consultations.
+-Users are expected to have a stable internet connection for real-time updates, notifications, and virtual consultations.